wagdav/thewagner.net/content/2019-07-15-Concurrenty-without-magic.markdown

 You can find the examples given here as [executable code on GitHub][GithubConcurrency].

-The inspiration of this and [the previous post][PostConcurrency] came from the Go examples presented in [Rob Pike's Concurrency is Not Parallelism talk][GoConcurrency].
+The inspiration of this and [the previous post][PostConcurrency] came from the Go examples presented in [Rob Pike's Go Concurrency Patterns talk][GoConcurrency].

 [PostConcurrency]: /blog/2018/02/26/concurrency-patterns/